 The entire course will be marked with ToM signs, but please bring a trail map if you are not familiar with the trails.
 Maps are available at the Methow Trails office, and at many stores in the area.

 Kids and families are welcome!

-One bus will take skiers from Mazama to Winthrop and from Winthrop to Cub Creek.
+Buses will take skiers from Mazama to Winthrop and from Winthrop to Cub Creek.
 Another bus will take skiers from Winthrop to Mazama.
-We will be filling the buses on a first-registered, first-served basis and only have space for the first 100 participants so please arrive early and sign up for the Tour now to ensure your spot!
+We will be filling the buses on a first-registered, first-served basis and only have space for the first 100 participants so please arrive early and register for the Tour now to ensure your spot!

 Bus departure times are as follows:

 7:30 am from Mazama to Winthrop (and then to Cub Creek)

 8:00 am from Winthrop (Spring Creek Ranch Trailhead) to Cub Creek